mikeduglas/Script-Player/README.md

 v2.xx - $120

 ## Demo appliaction
 Standard School app with ScriptPlayer template.
-If you run school.exe without command line parameter, the program behavior is not changed.
+If you run school.exe without command line parameter and without [ScriptPlayer] section in INI file, the program behavior is not changed.
 If you run "school.exe ScriptPlayer=school.xml" (or provided school_test.cmd), you'll see the difference:
 - All main menu items are "translated" (just UPPERCASEd for simplicity)
 - All buttons are flat